 Curing Garlic for Storage:

-After all your garlic is picked, carefully lay it out in a dry, shady and well-ventilated location for a minimum of 4 weeks.
+After your garlic is harvested, carefully lay it out to dry in a dry, shady, and well-ventilated location for a minimum of 4 weeks.

 Don’t overlap or stack your garlic, because they need air circulation to dry completely.
-If you store it before it is completely dry, it will contain moisture causing it to mold quickly.
+If you store it before it is completely dry, it will retain moisture causing it to mold quickly.

-After all your garlic is cured and dry and the skins feel papery, cut the stems, leaving the bottom 2 inches intact and trim the roots.
+After all your garlic is cured and dry and the skins are papery, cut the stems, leaving the bottom 2 inches intact and trim the roots.

 Store your garlic in a cool, dry location, like a cold room, cool closet, or in an insulated and unheated garage.
 Use mesh or paper bags or mesh or wire baskets.
 If properly cured, they will keep for most of the winter.

 If you love garlic, I highly recommend growing it in your own garden.
 It is one of the easiest vegetables to grow and once planted, will reward you with continuous harvests throughout its growth cycle.
 If you’re short on space, pop a few cloves into your perennial borders.
 They will grow just about anywhere.